Gejix/SuperStore_BA/assets/graphs/Samuel-Adenyi/README.md

 preliminary update on traingle chart on sales

-It is a simple sorting algorithm, that can switch two neighboring items in one run.
-The items "Triangles" up with every additional iteration until the whole list is sorted.
-It is very ineffective for most real-life scenarios and is used mostly for educational purposes.
+A Triangle chart is a variation of a scatter chart in which the data points are replaced with traingles, and an additional dimension of the data is represented in the size of the traingles.

 <img src="../../img/charts Image/Yemi.PNG" alt="App interface" width="1000" height="600">